Vermont Wedding Seasonal Guide: When to Marry (Mud Season, Foliage, Winter Snow, Summer Greens)

 Considerations

-Dusk near woods/water can bring bugs (pack repellent wipes)
+Dusk near woods or water can bring bugs—pack repellent wipes.

-Plan portraits in open shade or golden hour
+Plan portraits in open shade or during golden hour.

-Light fabrics with movement photograph beautifully (wildflower wedding Vermont)
+Light fabrics with movement photograph beautifully, especially at a wildflower wedding in Vermont.

-Add a brief sunset sneak-out during dinner for dreamy light
+Consider a brief sunset sneak-out during dinner for dreamy light.

-~2 hours before sunset to land couple portraits in golden hour
+Aim for about 2 hours before sunset to capture couple portraits in golden hour.

 Foliage or Summer

-6:00 Golden hour wedding photos Vermont (couple portraits)
+6:00 PM: Golden hour wedding photos (couple portraits)

 Winter or Mud Season